If a Man Answers: Plot

 Tina continues to stir up trouble, by admitting in a drunken stupor that she is desperately lonely and envious of Chantal's marriage and telling Gene about the dog-training book.
 In response, Chantal's mother suggests another trick she used to keep her father interested: taking a lover.
 Chantal is shocked at first, but Germaine says that her lover, "Robert Swan," was only imaginary.
 She kept up the act by sending herself flowers and having her girlfriends call and hang up "if a man answers" the phone, resulting in making her husband jealous.
 All of this is confirmed when the girls ask John about his accounts.
 Before Chantal leaves to go home to try out these techniques, her mother tells her that whenever Gene confronts her, she needs to respond honestly; this would make him wonder if his wife is really telling the truth about having an affair (despite being told all about the trick, John still genuinely wonders if Robert Swan exists).

 All of this seems to work, after Chantal periodically sends herself two-dozen white roses and has her mom call in and click the receiver when Gene picks up the phone.
 Eventually, Gene goes to the florist to track down Robert Swan.
 Chantel goes to explain the entire situation, but Gene still pleads with her to end her affair, making her wonder why her mother's old tactics did not turn out as planned.
-To add to her confusion, Gene actually invites a "Robert Swan" (Cesar Romero) to dinner and then asks him to move in and share Chantal in a polyandrous relationship.
+To add to her confusion, Gene actually invites a "Robert Swan" to dinner and then asks him to move in and share Chantal in a polyandrous relationship.
 Chantal, in disbelief, phones her mother about the situation.
 Shocked, Chantal's mother and father come over to meet the fantasy man that has been sprung to life.
 Her father's suspicions that Robert Swan is a living person all the more real.

 After snooping around Swan's luggage and some thought, Chantal realizes Swan is actually Gene's father, Adam Wright, acting the role of her (and her mother's former) lover.
 She and her mother decide to play along, turning the tables on the men for a few moments.
 Germaine finds out from John that he, Gene, and Adam were all in on the "Swan" act from the very beginning, to which she "admits defeat" and commends her husband for "being loyal to his sex."
 In the end, they all reconcile, and it is revealed that Chantal is pregnant, just as Chantal's mother suspected.